iozsaygi/Path2D/README.md

 Path2D is a simple pathfinding library that uses A* search algorithm to calculate shortest path between 2 locations (nodes).
 Visualization tool is included with the library (which is written in SDL with C++) but it's not that convenient at the moment.

+## Visualization Tool Instructions
+* Left click on node to mark it as "blocked".
+* Right click on node to mark it as "unblocked".

 ## Dependencies
 * [SDL2](https://www.libsdl.org/)